 You will require a cleaning agent to assist.
 In most cases, chemistry is only added to an Alphasonics at 10% which means consumable costs are extremely low.
 In addition, we have access to 40 different cleaning products that have been specifically developed to tackle even the most difficult cleaning issue.
 We also offer optional filtration systems that can greatly extend the lifetime of the chemical.

 In terms of changing your detergent, this will depend on how much contamination you are removing and for what purpose.
 For Anilox Roll cleaning with daily use, you would get 3-4 weeks without filtration and 6-8 with filtration.
 If you are cleaning surgical equipment, we would advise a tank change after every cleaning cycle.

 Alphasound and Betasound are two unique technological developments from Alphasonics.

-Firstly, Alphasound is the ability to choose two different frequencies depending on the task at hand.
-This comes into its own in anilox roll cleaning.
-Developed in 2000, this uses a higher frequency setting; allowing for the safe and effective cleaning of high screen aniloxes on a regular basis, which isn’t possible with other systems on the market.
-This, combined with an ‘enhanced frequency sweep’ which regulates the ultrasonics, ensures the user is guaranteed not to damage parts in an Alphasonics systems.
+Alphasound is the ability to choose two different frequencies depending on the task at hand.
+This comes into its own in Anilox Roll cleaning.
+Developed in 2000, this uses a higher frequency setting; allowing for the safe and effective cleaning of high screen Aniloxes on a regular basis, which isn’t possible with other systems on the market.
+This combined with an ‘enhanced frequency sweep’ which regulates the Ultrasonic ensures the user is guaranteed not to damage parts in an Alphasonics system.

-Betasound takes the concept further and uses two different frequencies at the same time along with a frequency sweep.
-High and low frequency pairings are designed for parts that are even more delicate than usual, such as ultra-high screen anilox rolls.
+Betasound takes the concept further and uses two different frequencies at the same time along with a super-sweeping frequency.
+High and low frequency pairings are designed for parts that are even more delicate than usual, such as ultra-high screen Anilox Rolls.

-Alphasonics are proud to have brought these technologies to the market.
-Beware of imitations!
+Alphasonics are proud to have produced these technologies for the market.